 The structures

 The "interstitial" presence of small pools of water (real outdoor "humidifiers") completes the equipment.
-In summary, a residential complex that inspires a lot and has a lot to teach the new generation of cities.
+In short, a residential complex that inspires a lot and has a lot to teach the new generation of cities.